Shona Jane Lee

 - Research Interests

-- Infectious Disease, Parasitology, Spatial Analysis, GIS, Global Health, Evolutionary Medicine, Network Analysis, Technology Adoption, Neglected diseases and zoonoses, Data Science, Computational Biology, Ecology, Social Epidemiology, Vector-borne diseases, Medical Anthropology, Diagnosis, Health systems and global health, Public Private Partnerships, Public Health, Humanitarian health, Conflict and Health, Science, technology and development, STS, One Health
+- Infectious Disease, Parasitology, Spatial Analysis, GIS, Global Health, Evolutionary Medicine, Network Analysis, Technology Adoption, Neglected diseases and zoonoses, Data Science, Computational Biology, Ecology, Social Epidemiology, Vector-borne diseases, Medical Anthropology, Diagnosis, Public Private Partnerships, Public Health, Humanitarian health, Conflict and Health, Science, technology and development, STS, One Health

 Funding: ESRC Advanced Quantitative Methods (AQM) Studentship

-I am a social scientist with a background in evolutionary biology and parasitology, and a member of the multidisciplinary Investigating Networks of Zoonosis Innovations (INZI) research group at the Centre of African Studies.
+I'm a social scientist with a background in evolutionary biology and parasitology, and a member of the multidisciplinary Investigating Networks of Zoonosis Innovations (INZI) research group at the Centre of African Studies.
 I am also an associated researcher with the DiaDev project.
-I'm interested in how epidemiological evidence is produced through technologies of disease control, with a particular focus on emerging and neglected zoonotic diseases.
-My PhD research examines the implementation of novel technologies for Human African Trypanosomiasis surveillance, control, and elimination in northern Uganda, and how epidemiological evidence is constructed through technology, policy, and practice.
+I'm interested in how epidemiological evidence is produced through socio-technical systems of disease control, with a particular focus on emerging and neglected zoonotic diseases.
+My PhD research examines the implementation of technological global health interventions for Human African Trypanosomiasis (or 'sleeping sickness') surveillance, control, and elimination in northern Uganda.